Three Ways to Be a More Patient Parent

 Listening as described above helps you to dig deeper and understand what's really going on with your defiant child.
 This is perhaps the best antidote to yelling.
 While understanding alone may not stop you from yelling, it will help.
 Try to analyze what it is that you'd like your child to change, and then rationally explain it to him.
 For example, in the case of a messy bedroom, ask yourself what is okay and what you'd like him to stop doing.
 Kayla, the mother of 13-year-old Gordon, realized that she could live with some clothes on the floor but not with two-week-old potato chips in the corner.
 As another example, is it possible that your son refused to get ready for school because he has a test he is not ready for?
 Or is your daughter scared of being rejected by her new group of friends and is taking it out on you?
 Stay mindful that understanding what is going on with your child will help slow you down emotionally.
 The more you slow down, the less emotionally reactive you will be, and the less likely you are to yell.

 3. Don’t take it all so personally.

-Dr. Jeffrey Bernstein is a psychologist, personal and executive coach, and motivational coach in the greater Philadelphia area.
-He has been on the Today Show, National Public Radio, and has written four popular books, including 10 Days to a Less Defiant Child.
+I am a psychologist, personal and executive coach, and motivational coach in the greater Philadelphia area, and the author of four popular books, including 10 Days to a Less Defiant Child.